Donna-Smee/CST8919-Lab4/README.md

 ```
 set KEY_VAULT_NAME=<your-unique-keyvault-name>
 ```

+### To Run This Simple Application
+1. Clone/Download this repository
+2. Set your environment variable for the KEY_VAULT_NAME
+3. Log in to Azure CLI
+4. Change into this directory, and run
+    ```
+    python add-secret.py
+    ```

 ### Authentication
 The article shows us how to authenticate using DefaultAzureCredential, which would potentially need more environment variables for AZURE_CLIENT_ID, AZURE_TENANT_ID, AZURE_CLIENT_SECRET.